bbauska/UofM-Intro-HTML5/README.md

 <!--~~~~~~~~~~~~~~~~ 42. example, school of information at u of michigan (33) ~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./images/image042.png"
-  alt="Example, School of Info at University of Michigan." style="border: 2px solid #000000; width:50%" />
+  title="Example, School of Info at University of Michigan" alt="Example, School of Info at University of Michigan." style="border: 2px solid #000000; width:50%" />
 </p>